loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

   #figure(
     caption: [
       Translations between pseudo and x86-64 instructions and operands.
-      Observe that the x86-64 instructions might differ in the compiler due to optimizations or the memory size of a variable.
+      Observe that the x86-64 instructions may differ in the compiler due to optimizations or the memory size of a variable.
     ],
     table(